CukuPackages/MicroWorld/README.md

 ## Setup Surrounding Area
 Convert Surrounding Area terrain into mesh terrain:
 1. Create new scene
-2. Construct Terrain as above
+2. Construct Terrain as above (not the MicroVerse part)
 3. Sculpt down to 0 the terrain where the main terrain is located: use the cube trick without material, so the cube will be visible on top of the terrain
 4. Apply similar global and procedural texturing as the main area
 5. Convert terrains to mesh with default settings